python-jsonschema/jsonschema/docs/validate.rst

         :argument Exception raises: the exception(s) raised
             by the decorated function when an invalid instance is found.
-The exception object will be accessible as the :attr:`~jsonschema.exceptions.ValidationError.cause` attribute
+The exception object will be accessible as the `jsonschema.exceptions.ValidationError.cause` attribute
             of the resulting validation error.

 There are a number of default checkers that `FormatChecker`\s know how to validate.
-Their names can be viewed by inspecting the :attr:`FormatChecker.checkers` attribute.
+Their names can be viewed by inspecting the `FormatChecker.checkers` attribute.
 Certain checkers will only be available if an appropriate package is available for use.
 The available checkers, along with their requirement (if any,) are listed below.